mikechambers/adb-mcp/README.md

 Client Ud6L4CjMWGAeofYAAAAB registered for application: photoshop
 ```

-*   When you press the connect button, if it still say connect it means there was either an error, or it can't connect to the proxy server.
+*   When you press the connect button, if it still says "Connect" it means there was either an error, or it can't connect to the proxy server.
+You can view the error in the UXP Developer App, by opening the Developer Workspace and click "Debug".

 #### Errors within AI client